Skip to main content

 11. Should the biological mother and biological father sign the Voluntary Acknowledgment of Paternity form if they are living together or plan to be married?

-The Voluntary Acknowledgment of Paternity may be rescinded (withdrawn) if one of the parents signs a Rescission of Voluntary Acknowledgment of Paternity or Rescission of Denial of Parentage (HFS 3416E), has it witnessed, and filed with HFS within 60 days of the effective date of the Voluntary Acknowledgment of Paternity or the date of a proceeding relating to the child, whichever occurs earlier.
+The VAP may be rescinded (withdrawn) if one of the parents’ signs a Rescission of Voluntary Acknowledgment of Paternity or Rescission of Denial of Parentage (HFS 3416E), has it witnessed, and filed with HFS within 60 days of the effective date of the VAP or the date of a proceeding relating to the child, whichever occurs earlier.
+After the time period for rescinding the VAP has expired, a signed VAP may be changed by entry of an order in court only on the basis of fraud, duress, or material mistake of fact, with the burden of proof upon the challenging party.

-13. What about custody, visitation and child support?
+13. What about custody, visitation, and child support?

 NOTICE: THIS IS NOT AN OFFICIAL DOCUMENT STATING A PERSON'S INDIVIDUAL RIGHTS OR DUTIES UNDER THE LAW.
 STAFF AT HOSPITALS, DEPARTMENTS OF HEALTHCARE AND FAMILY SERVICES, HUMAN SERVICES AND PUBLIC HEALTH, STATE AND LOCAL REGISTRARS, COUNTY CLERKS OR CHICAGO WIC FOOD CENTERS MAY ONLY PROVIDE INFORMATION.
 YOU MUST CONSULT AN ATTORNEY FOR LEGAL ADVICE.
-TO HEAR YOUR RIGHTS AND RESPONSIBILITIES IN ENGLISH OR SPANISH, CALL 1-800-447-4278.
+TO HEAR YOUR RIGHTS AND RESPONSIBILITIES IN ENGLISH OR SPANISHCALL 1-844-215-6576.

 If you have questions regarding the VAP process or Child Support Services, please call the Child Support Customer Service Call Center at 1-800-447-4278.
 If you are using a teletypewriter (TTY), please call 1-800-526-5812.